airbnb/chronon/docs/source/Tiled_Architecture.md

 The Flink job contains five main operators
  1. Source - Reads events of type `T` from a source, which is often a Kafka topic.
 The generic type `T` could be a Scala case class, [Thrift](https://thrift.apache.org/), [Proto](https://protobuf.dev/), etc.
  2. Spark expression evaluation - Evaluates the Spark SQL expression in the GroupBy and projects and filters the input data.
 This runs Spark inside the Flink app using CatalystUtil.
- 3. Window/tiling - This is main tiling operator.
+ 3. Window/tiling - This is the main tiling operator.
 It uses a window to aggregate incoming events and keep track of the IRs.
 It outputs the pre-aggregates on every event so they are written out to the KV store and the fetcher has access to fresh values.
  4. Avro conversion - Finishes [Avro](https://avro.apache.org/)-converting the output of the window (the IRs) to a form that can be written out to the KV store (PutRequest object).
  5. KV store sink - Writes the `PutRequest` objects to the KV store using the `AsyncDataStream` API.

 Counting the number of ice cream cones a person has bought in the last 6 hrs.
-Keep track of the last ice cream flavour a person had in the last 6 hrs.
+Keep track of the last ice cream flavor a person had in the last 6 hrs.

 #### 1. Source